We work with the aviation community to maintain and enhance aviation safety. This is important when we develop or change the rules.

 - personal information that you don't want published, other than your name (or letterhead)

-- information that identifies another individual or organisation
+- information that identifies another person or organisation

-Where confidentiality is requested for an entire response, we will not publish your name or organisation details.
-We will not disclose confidential submissions to other parties unless required by law.
+For a confidential response, we will not disclose any information to other parties unless required by law.

 How we handle your feedback